Zhahirah066/app-dev/README.md

 - Diamond Castle

 ### Resons Why I Love Them
-* I love the plot of the stories, the animation, and the emotions that they made me feel.*
-* And for the movies, they always bringing me back to my childhood every time I watch them.*
+**I love the plot of the stories, the animation, and the emotions that they made me feel** **And for the movies, they always bringing me back to my childhood every time I watch them**